 Powers of the Executive Board

-The company is managed by an Executive Board.
 The Executive Board’s powers are those arising from legislation and regulations.
-A more detailed description of the Executive Board’s duties can be found in the Executive Board rules.
-The Executive Board was authorised by the General Meeting held on 19 April 2017 to issue ordinary shares and Class F preference shares and/or to grant options to purchase these shares, subject to approval from the Supervisory Board.
+A more detailed description of the Executive Board’s duties can be found in the rules of the Executive Board and the Executive Committee.
+The Executive Board was authorised by the General Meeting held on 17 April 2019 to issue ordinary shares and Class F preference shares and/or to grant options to purchase these shares, subject to approval from the Supervisory Board.
 This authorisation is limited in duration to eighteen months.
-It is also limited in scope to 10 per cent of the issued capital, plus an additional 10 per cent, which additional 10 per cent may be used exclusively for mergers, acquisitions or strategic partnerships by the company or by operating companies.
-However, the General Meeting rejected the proposal to authorise the Executive Board to restrict or exclude pre-emptive rights in the event of an issue of or granting of rights to acquire ordinary shares.
+It is also limited in scope to 10 per cent of the issued capital.

-The General Meeting held on 18 April 2018 granted authority to the Executive Board for a period of eighteen months to repurchase shares in the company, within the limitations imposed by the law and the Articles of Association and subject to the approval of the Supervisory Board.
+The General Meeting held on 17 April 2019 granted authority to the Executive Board for a period of eighteen months to repurchase shares in the Company, within the limitations imposed by the law and the Articles of Association and subject to the approval of the Supervisory Board.
 In principle, the General Meeting is asked to grant these authorisations every year.
-Resolutions to amend the Articles of Association, or to dissolve the company may only be passed by the General Meeting on the basis of a proposal put forward by the Executive Board and approved by the Supervisory Board.
+Resolutions to amend the Articles of Association, or to dissolve the Company may only be passed by the General Meeting on the basis of a proposal put forward by the Executive Board and approved by the Supervisory Board.